corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/setup-ssl-encryption.md

   Instructions on how to set up SSL encryption for HTTP-RPC.
 ---

-This guide explains how to set up SSL encryption for HTTP-RPC by:
+Use this guide to set up SSL encryption for HTTP-RPC by:
 1. [Obtaining an SSL certificate](#obtain-an-ssl-certificate).
 2. [Adding SSL configuration to `node.conf`](#add-ssl-configuration-to-nodeconf).